Vehicle Paint Schemes of the Third World War

 White

 M901 from 2-152nd Infantry (Mech), 76th Infantry Brigade (IN ARNG), 38th Infantry Division, preparing to entrain for shipment to Europe.
-Date is suspected to be sometime in early March 1997.
-Vehicle is wearing a Winter Verdant scheme(Picture is from armorrama.com)
+The date is suspected to be sometime in early March 1997.
+The vehicle is wearing a Winter Verdant scheme(Picture is from armorrama.com)

 Paint Chart for MERDC: